 The trails can vary in the number of days, and many people can join from one upward.
 The trails stay the same and all begin from a base camp where the donkeys who carry the camp are weighed and packed.
 Whether one wants to walk into the sacred Loita forest to a hidden waterfall, to the edge of the Great Rift Valley, or find a way of combining various trails.

 Day 1: Maji Moto

-Drive from Nairobi via Narok to Maji Moto, located in the northern foot of the Loita Hills.
+Drive from Nairobi via Narok to Maji Moto, located at the northern foot of the Loita Hills.
 Maji Moto means hot water in Kiswahili and a steaming spring oozes clear hot water out of the rocks.
-Afternoon used at leisure, exploring the surroundings, watching the sunset from a hillside viewpoint.
+The afternoon is used for leisure, exploring the surroundings, and watching the sunset from a hillside viewpoint.
 After dusk, you can have a bath in the natural hot water as locals have done from immemorial.
 Dinner served as campfire chats about the Maasai culture.
 You will then retire to your tent at will.

 Day 2: Motorok

 After an early breakfast, our hike will cover savanna grasslands with views of the magnificent landscape and the traditional Maasai people in Loita Hill.
 Over the grassland, you may sight zebra, gazelle, giraffe, gnu, wildebeest, hartebeest, baboons, many species of birds, and more.
 “Motorok” in Maa dialect means Egyptian goose, which is likely to be seen at the salt lick spring.
 Overnight camping at Motorok.

 Walking through Maasai land, we pass through the Maasai town of Narosora, an agricultural hub where we will stop to add to our supplies of food and water.
 We will have lunch along the way and camp overnight at Oltulelei.